 - Jeff asked Melvin what his most distinguishing feature was.
 He turned to look at Jeff, displaying a righteously large nose.Melvin: ...My costume.

 - Some could consider Achmed’s entire existence as sorta this.
 Question: What’s the only good terrorist?
+For those of you that don't get it, it's a dead terrorist.

 - Jeff asked Melvin what his most distinguishing feature was.
 He turned to look at Jeff, displaying a righteously large nose.

 - Weaksauce Weakness: Melvin has two of them: cupcakes and porn.
-Not at the same time, however; he needs a free hand.
+Not both at the same time, however; he needs a free hand.

 - What Do You Mean, It Wasn't Made on Drugs?: Peanut accuses Jeff of being on drugs and when Jeff denies it, Peanut asks him:Peanut: Never smoked pot.